-- The biggest benefit of your product or service: In the worldwide phone service example, it was cost savings. - A good reason for them to act NOW: some kind of "special offer" or deadline. - A simple, easy way for them to respond: your phone number, your website or an email address - or all three.
+- 1. The biggest benefit of your product or service: In the auto detailing example, it was cost savings. - 2.
+A good reason for them to act NOW: some kind of "special offer" or deadline. - 3.
+A simple, easy way for them to respond: your phone number, your website or an email address or all three.

 When it comes to postcard marketing, writing a bad message (or the wrong message) can be just as bad as writing no message at all.
 Your message should be short and to the point.
 Short messages on postcards produce more leads.
 For example, after clearly outlining your product's benefit, give a short call to action including something like this:

-Call 800-123-4567 for Your Copy of Our Free Report.
+Call 1-800-628-1804 for Your Copy of Our Free Report.

 If they call, you know they're interested.

-Offer ends 05-05-15.
+Offer ends 05-05-22.